vnguyendon/gw-config-apis/data/bot/catalogue/carousel.md

 ### 2. Carousel json format

-In terms of json format, a carousel is very similar to quick replies (which we usually call 'commands' as well).
+In terms of json format, a carousel is very similar to quick replies.

 The only differences are:
 -> we will need to add some information (picture, title, subtitle)